 What to Report

-The Contracting Party shall report to Euronext all White Label Services it provides to White Label Service Clients within the Reporting Period, per Information Product.
+The Contracting Party shall report to Euronext all White Label Services it provides to White Label Service Recipients within the Reporting Period, per Information Product, per white label brand.

-The Contracting Party shall report to Euronext the Subscriber’s ability to Use Information through the White Label Service in accordance with the applicable provisions of this Policy for reporting the Use by Subscribers.
+The Contracting Party shall report to Euronext the White Label Subscriber’s ability to Use Information through the White Label Service in accordance with the applicable provisions of this Policy for reporting the Use by Subscribers.

 Unit of Count

-The Unit of Count for measuring and reporting the provision of White Label Services is each white label, i.e., each White Label Service with a single commercial brand or identity.
+The Unit of Count for measuring and reporting the provision of White Label Services is each white label brand, i.e., each White Label Service with a single commercial brand or identity.

 How to Report?

-Each White Label Service Client must receive its own Location Account Number.
-The details corresponding to such Location Account Number should be that of the White Label Service Client.
+Each White Label Service Recipient must receive its own Location Account Number per white label brand.
+The details corresponding to such Location Account Number should be that of the White Label Service Recipient.

 The Contracting Party must report the provision of White Label Services under separate Information Product codes.
 The Contracting Party will maintain different Information Product codes for reporting its Redistribution of Information as part of White Label Services.